nbcu-DigitalDistribution/nbcu-mobile-challenge/README.md

 2.Send answers to the backend
 The plan generating functions are run in the backend.
 The app is responsible for rendering the json file to different AnswerControllers.

+## UI

+## Apology
+Because I have a deadline to meet for my current job, I only finish part of the app.
+I feel really sorry about it.